-Special and Federal Programs' Administration and Coordinators consult with each private school regarding the services that will be provided prior to the start of the new school year.
-Subject to funding availability, services can take various forms such as part-time Title I-A tutors for extended day/week/year programs, counseling services and computer assisted instruction.
+Special and Federal Programs' Administration and staff consults with each private school regarding the services that will be provided prior to the start of the new school year.
+Subject to funding availability, services can take various forms such as part-time Title I-A tutors, computer assisted instruction, extended day/week/year programs.